 This research-intensive, advanced online degree focuses on the clinical aspects of nursing to develop the next generation of nurse researchers.
 The Ph.D. coursework focuses on live situations and clinical practice, emphasizing the skills needed to function at the highest levels of nursing research.
-The program requires 79 credit hours.
-Students may transfer in 24 hours of credit from graduate coursework after successfully passing comprehensive exams.
+The program requires 55 credit hours.

 As part of the program, you will complete dissertation research to explore a specific aspect of patient care issues that’s most important to you or to your future career in nursing research.
 You will complete your dissertation under the close guidance of dedicated faculty members.
 The professors in the Conway School of Nursing take their roles as mentors and guides very seriously, and they will be ready with encouragement and insights to make sure you stay on track to complete your degree.

 After successfully completing the Doctor of Philosophy in Nursing program, you will be able to: